wilsonglasser/laravel-aws-webhooks/README.md

 Laravel AWS Webhooks leverages [renoki-co/laravel-sns-events](https://github.com/renoki-co/laravel-sns-events), a package that implements the basic functionalities of SNS HTTP/HTTPS requests, so that you can focus just on handing the event.

+## This Fork
+Update to use Laravel 9

 ## 🤝 Supporting

 **If you are using one or more Renoki Co. open-source packages in your production apps, in presentation demos, hobby projects, school projects or so, sponsor our work with [Github Sponsors](https://github.com/sponsors/rennokki). 📦**